Promoting and Maintaining a Secure Environment

 - guest registration policies and responsibilities

 - card scanners, door locks, and general safety features of the halls

-- responsibilities of Campus Security Officers and Residence Hall Staff
+- responsibilities of Campus Public Safety Officers and Residence Hall Staff

 - policies governing the reporting of crimes and investigation by the College

 These programs are presented at the beginning of fall semester and in the orientation programs.
 They are also presented periodically during the semester, and information regarding these topics is always available from the Division of Student Affairs.

 ACCESS TO BUILDINGS